 Numbering around 46,000 worldwide, Chevening Alumni are an influential and highly regarded group.
 They have an excellent record of rising to positions of leadership across a wide range of fields including politics, business, the media, civil society, science and technology, and academia.
 Have a look around these pages and discover our incredible community.
-You will also find a comprehensive list of Chevening Alumni in our Online Alumni Directory.

 On 4 March, Chevening Scholars gathered with their families at the British Embassy in Seoul to learn about and discuss the global food crisis at an event co-hosted with Oxfam.
 The event, titled ‘OXFAM X Sam Kim Food Truck’, gave participants the chance to taste Korean chef Sam Kim’s pasta, learn more about Oxfam Korea’s work, fundraise for Oxfam Korea, and be reminded of how precious a meal can be in a world where not everyone is so lucky.
 Read more